 D&S is proud to have a world-class tax group chaired by Jessica Millett.

 Jessica Millett is an expert in U.S. tax issues that arise in complex real estate transactions, notably Qualified Opportunity Fund structures and cross-border investments.
 Ms. Millett is at the forefront of structuring investments into Opportunity Zones along with the D&S real estate team.
 She also has extensive experience in FIRPTA structuring for non-U.S. clients, and she is Chair of the Subcommittee for Foreign Investors of the ABA Tax Section Real Estate Committee.

+The group is also bolstered by Stephen Land.
 Stephen Land is one of the most pre-eminent tax lawyers in the United States.
 He is an expert in international finance, and advises on transactions and controversies involving complex financial instruments.
 He is a graduate of Harvard College – Harvard Law School – Harvard Business School – and an alum of Sullivan & Cromwell and Linklaters.
 Mr. Land is the former Chair of the Tax Section of the New York State Bar Association, leading its work as the most respected provider in the United States of technical commentary on tax regulations and legislation.

 Our tax attorneys have handled exceptionally complicated real estate joint ventures, REIT structuring, real estate fund formation, inbound and outbound investment transactions, 1031 exchanges, mergers and acquisitions, restructurings, financial instruments, investment funds, executive compensation and employee benefits, and tax controversy work.

 D&S is unrivaled in the Opportunity Zone space.
 Opportunity Zones are a game changer for the real estate industry and we are an industry leader in this space on the tax side as well as the real estate transactional side.
 For further information on our Opportunity Zone Practice Group, please click here.